Actindo-AG/Documentation/ActindoWorkFlow/Operation/01_ManageWorkflows.md

 ![Workflows](/Assets/Screenshots/ActindoWorkFlow/Workflows/Workflows.png "[Workflows]")

 1. Click the workflow you want to edit in the list of workflows.
-  The *Workflow Versions* view with all versions of the selected workflow is displayed.
+  The *Workflow versions* view with all versions of the selected workflow is displayed.

   ![Workflow versions](/Assets/Screenshots/ActindoWorkFlow/Workflows/WorkflowVersions.png "[Workflow versions]")